Adrian Geiges: Life

 Since the summer of 2004 Adrian Geiges has been the Beijing Correspondent of the leading German weekly news magazine Stern.
 Before that he founded the Chinese enterprise of G+J, the Bertelsmann corporation’s magazine division.
 In the 1990s he had worked as a television reporter for Spiegel TV and RTL in Moscow and New York.
 He has studied Chinese and Russian.

 In early 2013 he moved to Rio de Janeiro (Brazil) and worked there as a documentary filmmaker.
 He lived in a favela and wrote about his experiences in his book "Brazil is Burning".

-Together with Stefan Aust, the longtime editor-in-chief of the German weekly news magazine Der Spiegel, Geiges wrote the biography “Xi Jinping: The Most Powerful Man in the World“, which reached the top 20 of the German bestseller list.
+Together with Stefan Aust, the longtime editor-in-chief of the German weekly news magazine Der Spiegel, Geiges wrote the biography ″Xi Jinping: The Most Powerful Man in the World″, which reached the top 20 of the German bestseller list.
 It has been published in several languages, including in English (2022).

+Jonathan Watts, former East Asia correspondent for The Guardian and president of the Foreign Correspondents' Club of China, called this book ″a useful primer on a figure who will shape all our futures″.
+The Chinese artist Ai Weiwei wrote: ″This book about Xi Jinping is an original account of the current political condition in China and the trajectory of this political figure of our time.
+Enriched by authentic details, it tells an untellable story that is grand in scope.″(back panel).